 Constructed of thick molded plastic over a sturdy steel chassis, the phone is all but indestructible and the perfect device for playing out the following modern drama:

 Me: Up until now, great.

 Them: Fantastic!
-This is (garble) from Warranty Services…. as you might be aware the manufacture warranty on your 2010 Honda Civic is about to expire… (garble, garble) Today only, we can offer an amazing opportunity….
+This is (garble) from Warranty Services…. as you might be aware the manufacture warranty on your (garble) is about to expire… (garble, garble) Today only, we can offer an amazing opportunity….

-The last line is not anything I said, rather it is the delightful sound that the Model 500 headset makes as it is slammed onto its cradle with all the power of an asteroid impact.
+The last line contains the delightful sound a Model 500 headset makes as you slam it onto its cradle.

-The phone is so tough that you could toss in a few more KA-BOOM!!, KA-BOOM!!, KA-BOOM!!‘s just for emphasis.
+The phone is so tough that you can toss in a few more KA-BOOM!!, KA-BOOM!!, KA-BOOM!!‘s just for emphasis.

 - As I stated above you could bang the receiver – but this bears repeating because the only way you can work out your frustrations with a smart phone – is to jab hard at the END button.

 - It was impossible to butt dial a Model 500 rotary telephone.
 Well… that is not completely true; it has been done – but I refuse to discuss it.

 - At least in the old days, you had to leave the phone at home because it was wired to the wall.
 Now your phone is a constant companion who accompanies you wherever you go – as does everyone else in the world who has a phone.